-Our business is subject to the risk of litigation by customers, current and former associates, suppliers, stockholders, intellectual property rights holders, government agencies and others through private actions, class actions, administrative proceedings, regulatory actions, or other litigation.
-The outcome of litigation, particularly class action lawsuits and regulatory actions, is difficult to assess or quantify.
+Our business is subject to the risk of litigation by customers, current and former associates, suppliers, stockholders, intellectual property rights holders, government agencies and others through private actions, class actions, collective actions, administrative proceedings, regulatory actions, or other litigation.
+From time to time, such lawsuits are filed against us and the outcome of litigation, particularly class action lawsuits and regulatory actions, is difficult to assess or quantify.
 Plaintiffs in these types of lawsuits may seek recovery of very large or indeterminate amounts, and the magnitude of the potential loss relating to such lawsuits may remain unknown for substantial periods of time.
-The cost to defend future litigation may be significant and may negatively affect our operating results if changes to our business operations are required.
+The cost to defend any such lawsuits may be significant and may negatively affect our operating results if changes to our business operations are required.
 There may also be negative publicity associated with litigation that could decrease customer acceptance of merchandise offerings, regardless of whether the allegations are valid or whether we are ultimately found liable.
 As a result, litigation may adversely affect our business, financial condition, results of operations or liquidity.